 To avoid unpleasant symptoms such as stomach pain, bloating, vomiting, headache, and fatigue, you should prevent low-calorie drinks and liquids after 8 pm.
 Also, avoid foods with more than 250 calories per 100 grams.

 Look out for foods with sugar in them that don’t make you feel good while eating them.
 These are:

 The sugar that is unhealthiest for us is table sugar (sucrose), found in most processed desserts, candies, and some baked goods.
-Some foods that are good for you to enjoy if you focus on the health-promoting nutrients are:

 Allow at least one hour between each meal with your meal of choice and between breakfast and lunch.
 Eating in front of the TV is not a diet, either.
 Instead, find balance by choosing low-sugar foods in front of you.
 It is a disadvantage to get too much TV time because it makes you eat more and burn calories you don’t need.